-The DMIS is designed to incentivise DNSPs to implement such efficient non-network alternatives, and/or to manage expected demand for distribution services through other avenues.
-DNSPs can use the DMIS to fund demand management mechanisms, such as incentives for customers to change their demand patterns, operational efficiency programs, or load control technologies.
-The DMIS can also be used to fund research and development of new non network alternatives for implementation in the future.
+The DMIS is designed to incentivise DNSPs to implement efficient non-network alternatives, and/or to manage expected demand for distribution services through other avenues.
+DNSPs can use the DMIS to fund demand management mechanisms such as, incentives for customers to change their demand patterns, operational efficiency programs, or load control technologies.
+The DMIS can also be used to fund research and development of new non-network alternatives for future implementation.